immich-app/static-pages/apps/root.immich.app/src/routes/blog/google-flags-immich-as-dangerous/+page.md

 ## Minimizing the issue

-A preview environment can be requested by adding the `preview` label to a pull request on GitHub.
+An Immich preview environment can be requested by adding the `preview` label to a pull request on GitHub.
 When the environment is created, a comment is posted on the pull request with the preview url, which follows the following format:

 ```
 https://pr-<num>.preview.internal.immich.cloud/